ninjasphere/go-ninja/README.md

 # go-ninja
 ========

-A Golang library to interact with the Ninja Sphere used for creating tubular new drivers.
+A Golang library to interact with the Ninja Sphere-- used for creating tubular new drivers.

 # Usage